7-Day Rwanda Primate Safari

 This is the day you traveled thousands of miles for.
 After an early breakfast, we transfer to the Kinigi Park Headquarters for the 7:00 AM briefing.
 You will be assigned a Gorilla family and a ranger guide.

-The trek can take anywhere from 2 to 8 hours depending on the gorillas' location, traversing bamboo forests and slippery slopes.
+The Gorilla Trekking in Rwanda can take anywhere from 2 to 8 hours depending on the gorillas' location, traversing bamboo forests and slippery slopes.
 Then, the magic happens: you find them.
 You have exactly one hour to observe the family the massive Silverback watching over the group, mothers nursing infants, and juveniles tumbling in the vegetation.
 It is a silent, spiritual, and humbling experience.

 • Day